louisnesta/webkit_components/README.md

 ```
 {
-  "type": "", // string (required), ex: ["hero", "custom", "topics", "users", "people", "partners,"edgeryders", "terms", "form"]
+  "type": "", // [string, required]
-  "title": "", // string (optional)
+  "title": "", // [string, optional]
-  "id": "", // string (optional), if included enables scroll to the component and includes link in the navigation menu with the "title" as the link text
+  "id": "", // [string, optional], enables scroll to and includes link in the nav component with the "title" as the link text
 }
 ```